 It is unknown why it affects more women but may be something to do with wider pelvis and increased angle between the pelvis and leg bone in women.
 The hormonal changes of pregnancy and the associated pelvic changes may have an impact on the increased frequency in women.

 The cause is often unclear but it may be due to an injury or overuse.
 Running or other repetitive movements could cause the muscle to spasm and create the symptoms.
 There is increased risk in professional drivers, skiers, tennis players and long distance push bike riding.

-Back stiffness and pain in after getting up in the morning and a dull ache with occasional bouts of severe pain.
+It may present as back stiffness and pain after getting up in the morning and a dull ache with occasional bouts of severe pain.
 Spinal Osteoarthritis progresses gradually over a period of years and may initially feel like muscle aches.
 It affects all ages but is more common in men under 45 and women over 45 years of age.
 It occurs in 26% of women and 18% of men.